In these locations, a gallon of gas costs more than the federal minimum wage

 Unfortunately, analysts aren't forecasting that gas prices will recede anytime soon.
 De Haan thinks there's a good chance prices will hit $5 a gallon this summer, while an even more pessimistic analysis from JPMorgan recently forecast the national average could top $6 a gallon by August.

 Borenstein of Berkeley recently told CBS News that he doesn't foresee $2 or $3 per gallon gas anytime soon.
-That's because crude oil prices have jumped since a year earlier, and world demand for fossil fuels is rising even as supply is lagging, he noted.
+That's because crude oil prices have jumped in the past 12 months, and world demand for fossil fuels is rising even as supply is lagging, he noted.

 "Even before Russia attacked Ukraine, we were seeing the production of oil lagging.
 Producers in the United States are reporting they're having a hard time getting workers to come back to the oil fields," Borenstein said.
 "They're having supply-chain problems with parts and equipment."